Lyon-Ynov-Campus/YTrack/subjects/audits/WordSearchSolverV2.md

 Execute the code with the command ```Go run main.go```

 ## Essential :
-* Does the program show you the provided grid with letters ?
+* Does the program print the provided grid with letters ?

 ## Number of words :
 * Does the program return 25% of words ?